• Skip to content

 Cake Recipes For Your Small Batch Frosting

 As much fun as it is to eat frosting with a spoon, chances are you need a cake recipe too.
-That’s why I wrote my 6 Inch Cake Recipes For Two People guide.
+That’s why I wrote my 6 Inch Cake Recipes and Small Batch Cupcake Recipes guides.

-You can also pair peanut butter with my small batch chocolate cupcakes.
+Peanut butter frosting pairs perfectly with small batch chocolate cupcakes.

 More Small Batch Frosting Recipes

 Looking for frosting but don’t want to make peanut butter?
-Here are some more recipes for small batch frosting you can make:
+Here are more small batch frosting recipes you can make:

 Items you may need (affiliate links):